afnavaja/vanella-rest-api/README.md

     ```sh
     $ php vanella
     ```
-- Run and choose [all] to create the initial config.
+- Run this command to initialize your project
     ```sh
-    $ php vanella create:config
+    $ php vanella initialize
     ```
 - Go to your app root directory /src/config/database.php to change the database credentials.
 - In your /src/config/main.php file, there is an active_env key; you change it to "development" or "production" if you want.
 The default value is "development".